Information For Authors

 5.5 Conflict of interest

 Summarize and disclose all conflicts of interest by all authors in a paragraph, immediately following the Acknowledgements section, before the References section.
-Additionally, the corresponding author must submit as a Word document a Conflict of Interest Form (available at http://colombiamedica.univalle.edu.co).
-Include a line for each author, even if there are no conflicts of interest.
-Conflicts of interest are defined as all relationships or interests that could influence or bias the work.
-Although an author may not feel there are conflicts, disclosure of relationships and interests affords a more transparent process, leading to an accurate and objective assessment of the work.
-In addition, interests that go beyond financial interests and compensation (non-financial interests) that may be important to readers should be disclosed.
+The corresponding author must also submit a Conflict of Interest Form (available at http://colombiamedica.univalle.edu.co) as a Word document.
+Include a line for each author, even if no conflicts of interest exist.
+Conflicts of interest are all relationships or interests that could influence or bias the work.
+Although an author may not feel conflicts, disclosing relationships and interests affords a more transparent process, leading to an accurate and objective work assessment.
+In addition, interests beyond financial interests and compensation (non-financial) that may be important to readers should be disclosed.

 5.6 References

-Number references consecutively, using Arabic numbers, as cited in the text.
-List all authors when there are six or fewer; when there are seven or more, list the first six and add "et al." Follow the format set forth in "Uniform Requirements for Manuscripts Submitted to Biomedical Journals" (see citation examples listed below).
+Number references consecutively, using Arabic numbers, as cited in the Text.
+List all authors when there are six or fewer; when there are seven or more, list the first six and add "et al.," Follow the format outlined in "Uniform Requirements for Manuscripts Submitted to Biomedical Journals" (see citation examples listed below).
 Use a text list for your references.
-Authors must double-check the completeness and accuracy of all references because errors in the references are a common cause of delays in publishing accepted manuscripts.
-If possible, include the DOI in reference. must be included Doi of each reference.
+Authors must double-check the completeness and accuracy of all references because errors commonly cause delays in publishing accepted manuscripts.
+If possible, include the DOI in the reference.
+The Doi of each reference must be included.

 5.7 Legends for figures

-Include a brief separate Legend for each figure.
+Include a brief legend for each figure.
 The title of the figure should appear in the Legend, not on the figure itself.
-Use the Legend to identify all abbreviations, lines, bars, etc. used in the figure.
+Use the Legend to identify all abbreviations, lines, bars, etc., used in the figure.

 5.8 Tables

-• Tables should be numbered with Arabic numerals, should have a short title that describes its contents, and have sufficient white space to be easily legible.
-If there is only one table, then do not number it; refer to it as “Table” and do not include the designation “Table” in the table’s title.
+- Tables should be numbered with Arabic numerals, have a short title describing their contents, and have sufficient white space to be easily legible.
+If there is only one Table, then do not number it; refer to it as "Table" and do not include the designation "Table" in the Table's title.

-• All tables must be cited in the text.
-In many instances, tables containing few data can be deleted and included as text in the manuscript instead.
+- All tables must be cited in the Text.
+In many instances, tables containing little data can be deleted and included as Text in the manuscript.

-• Use the table editor of your word processing software to build a table.
-Using a regular text with spaces or tabs to line up columns of data is not acceptable.
-Regardless of which program is used, each piece of data needs to be contained in its own cell in the table.
+- Use the table editor of your word processing software to build a table.
+Using a regular text with spaces or tabs to line up data columns is unacceptable.
+Regardless of which program is used, each data piece must be contained in its own cell in the Table.
 Do not try to align cells with hard returns or extra spaces.
 Place each row of data in a separate row of cells.
-Construct the table so comparisons between groups are read horizontally.
+Construct the Table so comparisons between groups are read horizontally.
 Use the table grid feature in your word processor to draw the outlines of each cell; do not draw lines by any other means.

-• Colombia Médica tries to fit tables into a single page column whenever possible and never more than the width of a journal page.
-Tables in manuscripts must be single spaced and submitted one to a page (may continue onto a second page if there are too many rows for one page).
-Each table width must fit onto an 8.5 X 11 inch page, in portrait layout (i.e., 8.5 inch width) and in no less than 10 point font.
-If a table does not fit into this format, consider shortening row or column labels, using more than one table or a figure to display the data, eliminating unnecessary data, or converting table data into a figure.
+- Colombia Médica tries to fit tables into a single page column whenever possible and never more than the width of a journal page.
+Tables in manuscripts must be single-spaced and submitted one to a page (may continue onto a second page if there are too many rows for one page).
+Each table width must fit onto an 8.5 X 11-inch page, in portrait layout (i.e., 8.5-inch width) and in no less than 10-point font.
+If a table does not fit into this format, consider shortening row or column labels, using more than one Table or a figure to display the data, eliminating unnecessary data, or converting table data into a figure.
 Almost all tables will fit this format.
-Tables that cannot fit onto one journal page can only be published online, but in any format the author requires.
+Tables that cannot fit onto one journal page can only be published online in any format the author requires.

-• For tables or Figures with 10 or fewer explanatory footnotes, the following symbols are set in the order shown: asterisk *, dagger †, double dagger ‡, section mark §, parallel mark ‖, paragraph symbol ¶, number sign #, asterisk [repeated] **, dagger [repeated] ††, double dagger [repeated] ‡‡.
-For tables with more than 10 footnotes, use superscript lower case letters.
-Symbols and footnote letters should not be used in the same table.
-If an entry begins with a number or a symbol, the next word should be capitalized.
+- For tables or Figures with 10 or fewer explanatory footnotes, the following symbols are set in the order shown: asterisk *, dagger †, double dagger ‡, section mark §, parallel mark ‖, paragraph symbol ¶, number sign #, asterisk [repeated] **, dagger [repeated] ††, double dagger [repeated] ‡‡.
+For tables with more than 10 footnotes, use superscript lowercase letters.
+Symbols and footnote letters should not be used in the same Table.
+The next word should be capitalized if an entry begins with a number or symbol.

-• For numbers between 0 and 1 with decimals, include a leading zero before the decimal point.
+- Include a leading zero before the decimal point for numbers between 0 and 1 with decimals.
 For example, write 0.143 rather than .143.
-This pertains to both data and p- values (see below).
+This pertains to both data and p-values (see below).

 5.9 Text boxes

-Sometimes, authors need to present information that does not fit well into either a table or a figure.
+Sometimes, authors must present information that does not fit well into a table or figure.
 Examples include steps in a protocol or instructions for focus group participants.
 In such instances, use a text box.
-The best text boxes use white space and bulleted or numbered lists to make the information contained therein more easily readable.
+The best text boxes use white space and bulleted or numbered lists to make the information more easily readable.
 Text boxes should be numbered consecutively and included in the manuscript following tables and before figures.
 Formatting rules for tables should be used where appropriate.
 All text boxes should have a solid border around the entire box.

 5.10 Figures

 In the initial submission, each figure should be embedded directly into the manuscript document after the references, tables, and text boxes, if any.
-Do not put the title on the figure itself; put it in the Legend.
-Figures with few data should add some visual value; otherwise, include the data in the manuscript text or table instead.
+Do not put the title on the figure; put it in the Legend.
+Figures with few data should add some visual value; otherwise, include the data in the manuscript text or the Table instead.
 For all line and bar charts, the lower bound for each scale should be either zero (preferable) or the lowest possible physiologic value.
-Do not truncate values in order to accentuate differences between groups.
-Use symbols (defined in the Figure Legend) to define lines, groups, etc. as listed above for Tables.
+Do not truncate values to accentuate differences between groups.
+Use symbols (defined in the Figure Legend) to define lines, groups, etc., as listed above for Tables.

-Color photographs and figures will always be published in color in the online version of an article.
-Colombia Médica has the ability to publish articles in color in the journal at no additional cost to the authors.
-The Editors will make the decision as to whether color is warranted in a manuscript accepted for publication that contains color figures, tables, etc. Authors should keep in mind that reproducing color in black and white can reduce the contrast between parts of a figure when colors are reproduced as shades of grey.
-Authors should, therefore, use colors with different densities (e.g., dark blue vs yellow) in adjacent bars, etc. so they can easily be distinguished in black and white.
+Color photographs and figures will continuously be published in color in the online version of an article.
+Colombia Médica can publish articles in color in the Journal at no additional cost to the authors.
+The Editors will decide whether color is warranted in a manuscript accepted for publication that contains color figures, tables, etc. Authors should remember that reproducing color in black and white can reduce the contrast between parts of a figure when colors are reproduced as shades of grey.
+Authors should, therefore, use colors with different densities (e.g., dark blue vs yellow) in adjacent bars, etc., so they can easily be distinguished in black and white.

 5.11 Permissions

-Previously published illustrations, tables, and text must be fully identified as to author and source.
+Previously published illustrations, tables, and Text must be fully identified as the author and source.
 For all borrowed illustrations, tables, and verbatim quotations of 200 words or more, authors must obtain written permission from both the previous publisher and the author and forward such permission with the manuscript.
-The author is responsible for fees associated with reprinting previously published materials.
+The author is responsible for the fees associated with reprinting previously published materials.

 The Editors encourage the submission of additional material if the authors believe it will aid the editors, reviewers, or journal readers in understanding their work.
 Appendices will be considered for publication in the online version of Colombia Médica.
 They may contain additional tables, figures, data collection instruments, curricula, or details too lengthy to include in the main article.
-The Editors reserve the right to move to an online appendix any tables, figures, etc. not essential to the understanding of the text.
+The editors reserve the right to move to an online appendix any tables, figures, etc., which are not essential to understanding the text.
 The authors will be responsible for obtaining permission to include any copyrighted material.

 5.12 Research data policy type 1

-Colombia Médica encourages authors, where possible and applicable, to deposit data that support the findings of their research in a public repository.
-Authors and editors who do not have a preferred repository should consult Springer Nature’s list of repositories and research data policy.
+Colombia Médica encourages authors, where possible and applicable, to deposit data supporting their research findings in a public repository.
+Authors and editors who do not have a preferred repository should consult Springer Nature's list of repositories and research data policy.

 General repositories—for all types of research data—such as figshare and Dryad may also be used.